 A well-managed Maintenance, Repair, and Operations (MRO) storeroom is the backbone of efficient maintenance and production operations.
 When stocked with the right MRO parts, organized effectively and monitored through reliable storeroom reports, a storeroom can help minimize downtime, optimize costs and improve overall asset reliability.
-However, many companies struggle with poor MRO inventory control, disorganized layouts and excessive stock levels that tie up valuable capital.
+However, many companies struggle with poor MRO inventory control, disorganized layouts and excess stock levels that can tie up millions in working capital.

 MRO storeroom design

-The layout and design of an MRO storeroom significantly impacts efficiency.
+The layout and design of an MRO storeroom significantly impact efficiency.
 A well-thought-out space allows maintenance teams to retrieve spare parts quickly, reduces safety risks and maximizes storage capacity.
 It’s recommended to implement:

-- Vertical storage solutions: When floor space is limited, vertical storage systems such as shelving units, modular racks and automated carousels provide a way to store more inventory without expanding the footprint.
+- Vertical storage solutions: When floor space is limited, vertical storage systems such as shelving units, modular racks, high-density systems and automated dispensing carousels provide a way to store more inventory without expanding the footprint.
+This also provides a cost-effective alternative to expanding facilities.

-- Ergonomics & safety considerations: Poorly arranged storerooms contribute to workplace hazards.
-Adequate lighting, clear signage and strategically placed shelving reduces injury risk and creates a more efficient workspace.
+- Ergonomics & safety considerations: Poorly arranged storerooms contribute to workplace hazards, risking OSHA compliance and lost-time injuries.
+Adequate lighting, clear signage and strategically placed shelving reduces injury risk and creates a more efficient workspace while also improving workplace morale.

-- Environmental controls: Some MRO parts require special storage conditions.
+- Environmental controls: Some MRO spare parts require special storage conditions.
 For example, electronic components might need to be temperature controlled, while lubricants and chemicals may require specific humidity levels to maintain integrity.
+Meeting these requirements helps prevent premature component failure and avoid unnecessary procurement costs.

 MRO storeroom organization